Vernon Hills High School: History

 Following the successful passage of a $48.5 million bond referendum in 1997, construction on the school began.
 The doors opened on September 7, 1999 for all freshmen in District 128.
 Construction continued for the next year, upon which the school opened for all grades in August 2000.
 The school was formally dedicated on April 9, 2000.
 The first graduating class was that of 2002.
 The Cougar mascot was chosen following a poll of the freshmen and sophomore students attending the new school in August 2000.

 Academics

-In 2012, Vernon Hills had a mean composite ACT score of 25.4.
-The average class size is 20.3.
+In 2022, Vernon Hills had a mean composite ACT score of 29.
+The average class size is 22.
 Vernon Hills has made Adequate Yearly Progress on the Prairie State Achievements Examination, a state test part of the No Child Left Behind Act.

 The faculty consists of 111 teachers, of whom 97 hold a master's degree or beyond.

 In 2009, Newsweek released a list of the best high schools in America.
 Vernon Hills High School was ranked 638th nationwide and 14th statewide.

 In 2015, Vernon Hills was ranked as the 517th school nationwide, and 19th statewide, according to U.S. News & World Report.
 This was good enough to earn VHHS a Silver Medal of Excellence.

 Demographics

-In 2015, the school had 36% minority enrollment.
-To break this down, the high school had 17% Asian, 2% Black, and 14% Hispanic Enrollment.
+In 2022, the school had 38% minority enrollment: 21% Asian, 15% Hispanic, and 2% Black enrollment.